NVIDIA/NVFlare/docs/contributing.rst

 Contributing
 ============

 Welcome to NVIDIA FLARE!
-We’re excited you’re here and want to contribute.
+We're excited you're here and want to contribute.
 This documentation is intended for individuals and institutions interested in contributing to NVIDIA FLARE.
 NVIDIA FLARE is an open-source project and, as such, its success relies on its community